GRVigo/GRCube3/README.md

 The objective of this code is to search for algorithms that solve the cube, so that it is as fast as possible.

+This classes can be easily integrating into other programs.

 To understand this code you must be familiar with the [notation of the rubik's cube](https://ruwix.com/the-rubiks-cube/notation/).

 ![headshot](Cube.png)